tuehellstern/presentations/slippage.md

 --
 <section data-background="getty-kouros.png">

-<small>"One of those two Zippo lighters was in Franklin D. Roosevelt's pocket when he was assassinated.
+"One of those two Zippo lighters was in Franklin D. Roosevelt's pocket when he was assassinated.
 And one wasn't.
 One has historicity, a hell of a lot of it.
 As much as any object ever had.
 And one has nothing.
 Can you feel it? … You can't.
 You can’t tell which is which.
-There’s no 'mystical plasmic presence,' no 'aura' around it." —Philip K. Dick, The Man in the High Castle<small>
+There’s no 'mystical plasmic presence,' no 'aura' around it." —Philip K. Dick, The Man in the High Castle
 </section>

-Note: now we're getting at the idea of 'aura' https://cosmowenman.wordpress.com/2015/05/16/the-getty-kouros-published/
+Note: now we're getting at the idea of 'aura'

 --